Benjamin Fishbourn: Rejection as naval officer

 On August 3, 1789, President George Washington nominated Fishbourn as a naval officer in Savannah as a member of the federal customs service (along with all of Washington's other nominations).
 On August 5, 1789, the United States Senate rejected Fishbourn's appointment, becoming the first ever rejection of a presidential nominee and has been deemed the first instance of Senatorial courtesy, which is when senators defer to their fellow senators that object to an individual nominated to serve in their own state.

 This instance was the first-ever incident where one of President Washington's nominations was rejected.
 Upon learning of the rejection, Washington went to the Senate Chamber in Federal Hall to inquire about the rejection and express his dismay.
-Senator James Gunn (Georgia politician) took responsibility for the rejection.
+Senator James Gunn took responsibility for the rejection.
 Gunn was able to convince his other senators to go along with his rejection and they agreed as a courtesy, which "senatorial courtesy" is still in practice today.

 Gunn told Washington that he did not owe an explanation for the Senate's rejection.
-Washington accepted the rejected and instead nominated Lachlan McIntosh.
+Washington accepted the rejection and instead nominated Lachlan McIntosh.
 In accepting the decision without fighting it, Washington reasoned, “for as the president has a right to nominate without assigning his reasons, so has the Senate a right to dissent without giving theirs.”

 While he did accept the Senate's decision, Washington still expressed his advocacy for Fishbourn.
 He noted Fisbourn's good demeanor while serving in the army with Washington; that he had been elected to the Georgia legislature; and that he must have been well-liked by his fellow soldiers to have attained his rank in the army.

 The Senate adopted a new Resolution, stating "advice, and consent to the appointment of Officers should be given in the presence of the President."
 It then appointed a three-person committee to confer with Washington regarding the mode of communication between the Senate and President regarding the President's formation of treaties and appointment of officers.

 General Wayne defended his former subordinate and on August 30, 1789, he sent a letter to President Washington, signed by several prominent people from Savannah, expressing support for Fishbourn and expressing that Gunn's rejection was without merit.

 On 25, September 1789, Fishbourn sent his own letter to President Washington in support of himself.
 President Washington sent a reply through his secretary, Major William Jackson, stating that President Washington “does not consider himself competent to give any opinion on the subject."